aki0514/Rumen_microbiome_analysis/README.md

-# Relationships between rumen microbiome and carcass traits in F1 cattle
+# Genome-Resolved Metagenomics Reveals the Taxonomic and Functional Landscape of the Rumen Microbiome in Japanese Black × Holstein Cattle and its Associations with Carcass Traits

 This repository contains the shell scripts and R scripts used for the genome-resolved metagenomic analyses described in our manuscript:

-> **Relationships between rumen microbiome and carcass traits in F1 cattle**
+> **Genome-Resolved Metagenomics Reveals the Taxonomic and Functional Landscape of the Rumen Microbiome in Japanese Black × Holstein Cattle and its Associations with Carcass Traits**

 ## Repository structure